5. Multifamily Title 24

 Starting in EnergyPro 9.0 you will find three TDV scores when doing a compliance calculation.
 A TDVe score which represents the efficiency of the building design and includes all end uses with the exception of PV and Battery.
 A TDVt score which is the building efficiency score including the savings contribution of PV and Batteries, and a Sourcet score, a Source emissions score that is similar to the TDVt score and includes all end uses and factors in the Green House Gas emissions that result from the gas and electricity that is consumed to run the building.
 In the case of buildings with gas appliances, you can expect your proposed Sourcet emissions score to be high.
 For the 2022 Energy Code, New Construction projects are required to comply with all three scores.

 For mini-split, multi-split and VRF systems the CEC Compliance Manager simulates these internally as a system equivalent to the standard minimum efficiency split system A/C with a fully ducted system in the attic, thus affording no credit towards compliance.
-When inputting these systems, each Indoor unit should be input at the System level of the Tree as its own System (using the efficiencies from the Outdoor unit), with a corresponding Zone, thus allowing for the necessary rater field verification.
-The Outdoor unit should not be input.
+When inputting these systems, each Outdoor unit should be input at the System level of the Tree as its own System, with the corresponding Zones.
+Do not worry about the indoor units.
 At the Central System library, cooling tab, the unit should be identified as Mini-Split, Multi-Split or VRF, to ensure correct reporting.

 You have the option to take additional compliance credit for these systems as a VCHP (Variable Capacity Heat Pump) system.
 In the case of a VCHP, which requires an indoor unit installed in each habitable room over 150 sqft, we offer the checkbox at the System level of the Building Tree, Residential tab.
 Note however that when using this feature, changing the efficiency will not impact the VCHP credit.